Tikamin557/Ts-Core/docs/ModderGuide_ContentPatcherIntegration.md

 Content Patcher Integration is designed primarily to improve the Content Pack development workflow.

-For most development changes, use:
+For supported development changes, use:

 ```text
 tscore_cp_reload <ContentPackId>